Best practices from Historic New England experts

 - Salvaged materials are generally not approved as material replacements because the age, weathering, and other details may confuse future researchers even if the “new” replacement element is labeled.

-The following white papers have been developed to help guide Historic New England staff with their in-kind replacements:
+We developed white papers on the following topics to help guide Historic New England staff with their in-kind replacements: